4SpecID/4SpecID.github.io/tutorial.md

 		* press OK
 	* press Grade
 	* use the Record Editor to select the taxa or cluster to visualize; alternatively use the search bar on the top of the Graph Visualizer;

-	* Select the *.tsv file with the dataset

 	<figure class="large">
 		<div class="myvideo">